 All the announcements calling for VFC members and Consultation Group members were made public.
-When the number of interested individuals was insufficient, the announcements were repeated and targeted efforts were made.
+When there were not a sufficient number of interested individuals, the announcements were repeated and targeted efforts were made.

 The Secretariat had a major role in providing relevant information and updates to the VFC, and the information was passed down from the VFC to stakeholders.
 The relevant materials were made available online and sent to stakeholders via email before the elections.
 However, some of the stakeholders did not have access to the Internet.
 Some stakeholders, especially those in remote areas, reviewed the materials (e.g., candidates' biographies) for the first time at a two-day workshop where in-person voting took place.
 Some candidates argued that voters should have been given more time to review the materials in order to understand REDD+, the role of the Consultation Group, and the candidates' backgrounds.
-Targeted communications in the form of